 This festival would not be where it is today where it not for the many dedicated people who

 gave countless hours of volunteer time throughout the years.
 There is far too many to name

 this evening but the impact it has made on all of the participants throughout the years has left a lasting legacy not only to them but our community here in the Tri-Cities.

 This year’s Cavalcade of Bands celebrates it's 40th anniversary as the longest lasting marching

 band festival in the history of the Pacific Northwest.

 One important person in Cavalcade history has been Bill Dickey.
 He started with Cavalcade back in 1982 (at the beginning) when his daughter was a junior at Pasco High School.
-He believed in Cavalcade’s mission of music education so much that he stayed with Cavalcade even after his daughter graduated Bill served as the Corresponding Secretary and was the ‘voice of Cavalcade’ with his announcer duties.
-We are sad to say that Bill passed away in January 2006, he will be truly missed.
+He believed in Cavalcade’s mission of music education so much that he stayed with Cavalcade even after his daughter graduated.
+Bill served as the Corresponding Secretary and was the ‘voice of Cavalcade’ with his announcer duties.
+Bill passed away in January 2006, and he will be truly missed.

 In 2021, Kennewick High Schools Instrumental Program became the sole and permanent hosts for Cavalcade, with every year from then on taking place at Lampson Stadium, with the beautiful new KeHS as the backdrop to the event.
 We look forward to 40 more years of marching band excitement as we have had the last 40 years.